Loyd Wright

 Loyd Wright (December 24, 1892 - October 22, 1974) was an American attorney and lifetime Californian, who represented a number of movie stars, served as president of the State Bar of California, the American Bar Association, the Los Angeles County Bar Association, and the International Bar Association and was an unsuccessful candidate for the Republican nomination for the United States Senate from California.

 Early life and legal career

 Wright was born in San Jacinto, California on December 24, 1892.
 He attended the University of Southern California and secured a Bachelor of Laws degree from its law school in 1915.
 He began the practice of law, which he would remain in for fifty-five years, in Los Angeles.

 Wright became known for his representation of movie actors.
-He represented Mary Pickford in her divorce suit against Douglas Fairbanks Sr. He also represented Charlie Chaplin, Jack Benny, Mae West and D.W.
+He represented Mary Pickford in her divorce suit against Douglas Fairbanks Sr. He also represented Shirley Temple, Charlie Chaplin, Jack Benny, Mae West and D.W.
 Griffith.
 From 1921 to 1936, Wright lectured at U.S.C.'s law school.